 Public programming is on the following channels:

-MetroEast Community TV, Portland Community Media, Willamette Falls Community TV and TVCTV all share a channel to create the Community Access Network (CAN).
+MetroEast Community TV, Open Signal, Willamette Falls Community TV and TVCTV all share a channel to create the Community Access Network (CAN).
 The CAN channel is seen throughout the Portland Metropolitan Area.

 Facilities & Equipment